 (2) The EOBR and associated support systems must not permit alteration or erasure of the original information collected concerning the driver's hours of service, or alteration of the source data streams used to provide that information.

-(3) The EOBR must be able to perform a power-on self-test, as well as a self-test at any point upon request of an authorized safety assurance official.
+(3) The EOBR must be able to perform a power-on self-test, as well as a self-test at any point upon request of an authorized Federal, State, or local official.
 The EOBR must provide an audible and visible signal as to its functional status.
 It must record the outcome of the self-test and its functional status as a diagnostic event record in conformance with appendix A to this part.
+If any EOBR component or sensor is determined to in a failed or below acceptable performance status, the self-test will trigger recording of such failures consistent with the requirements of Appendix A, Table 3.

 MCSAC Recommendation: Revise (o)(3) as indicated above.
 The requirement records only that a self-test was done with pass-fail indicator to be recorded.
 The self-test, if failures are found, should trigger sensor failure actions.
 Expand self-test recording requirement to reference Appendix A, Table 3 sensor failure actions.

-(4) The EOBR must provide an audible and visible signal to the driver at least 30 minutes in advance of reaching the driving time limit and the on-duty limit for the 24-hour period.
+(4) The EOBR must provide a brief, audible, and continuous visible signal to the driver at least 30 minutes in advance of reaching the driving time limit and the on-duty limit for the 24-hour period.

 MCSAC Recommendation: Revise (o)(4) as indicated above.